SilasD12/Active-Directory-Homelab/docs/group-policy.md

     - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/9bdeea45-0dbc-4dad-b669-94abe3a1a213" />

   - What this mirrors:
-    - It follows NIST's password guidelines, such as a minimum password length of 8 characters, as well as potential company security standards.
-Password brute force attacks or leaks occur constantly and a password policy is necessary to make sure users are protecting themselves from such attacks by not setting a basic password.
+    - Password expiration policies like 90-day rotation are common in enterprise environments and align with traditional security standards.
+If a user is forced to change their password frequently, the password the user sets will be similar to their previous password, and the password becomes weaker overtime.
+The settings also protect against password brute force attacks or leaks occur constantly and a password policy is necessary to make sure users are protecting themselves from such attacks by not setting a basic password.